-“Members of the general public will be afforded the opportunity to speak on these matters for up to five minutes per person.”
+The passage of Issue 32 also established, by ordinance, annual public hearings “to examine the impact on our City, our state and our nation of political influence by corporate entities and big money” in elections.
+“Members of the general public will be given the opportunity to speak on these matters for up to five minutes per person.”
 City Council will send letters to our U.S. congressperson and senators summarizing the hearing and calling for their support for the 28th amendment.

 Eleven other Ohio cities have passed similar ordinances and hold regular public hearings as well.